Cart

 No products in the cart.

-In the adjacent upland area we counted more Juncos and more Spotted Towhees than I’ve ever seen in one place, a couple of Hummingbirds, some Quail, many Sparrows, and a few birds that are rare at this time of year such as a Townsend’s Warbler.
-There were majestic Great Blue Herons nesting in the trees and flying overhead to fish.
+In the adjacent upland area of the French Creek Estuary we counted more Juncos and more Spotted Towhees than I’ve ever seen in one place, a couple of Hummingbirds, some Quail, many Sparrows, and a few birds that are rare at this time of year such as a Townsend’s Warbler.
+There were at least 14 majestic Great Blue Herons nesting in the trees and flying overhead to fish.
 On a cold day in March the trees and bushes were simply alive with birds and it was entrancing.

 The joy of seeing these exquisite creatures up close in my binoculars is my reason for bird watching.
 These elegantly feathered animals so entirely at one with their surroundings, are a strong contrast to us humans in our environment.
 We constantly ward off our surroundings with walls, heating/air conditioning, machines, clothing and devices.
 But birds belong to a different, more attuned, more perfect way of life than us domesticated human beings.
 Is this innately what it is to be human or were we at one time more like birds and other wild beings?
 Their beauty, super-awareness and finely-focused attention on the present moment, every moment, is like a lesson in how to be in the world.